splunk/public-o11y-docs/sp-oncall/configuration/custom-outbound-webhooks.rst

 Connect Splunk On-Call to the tool of your choice using our custom outgoing webhooks.
 Splunk On-Calls outbound webhooks can subscribe to a number of different Splunk On-Call actions such as incidents or chats.
 The webhook URL, method, content type, and payload are all configurable.
 Splunk On-Calls variables can be used as part of the payload so that the information being sent to third-party systems is dynamic.
 The following sections will walk you through setting up your first outbound webhook.

-**Please note**: The Splunk On-Call Outgoing Webhooks are an Enterprise service level feature and

 Requirements
 ==================